Luis Martín: Early years and formation

-The third of six brothers, Martín was born of humble parentage.
+The third of six brothers, Martín was born of humble parentage in Melgar de Fernamental.
 After primary education in his own village he entered the seminary of Burgos in 1858, where he spent six years.
 His intellectual inclination led him to join the Society of Jesus in 1864.
 He began his philosophy studies in Léon, but revolution in Spain and anti-clericalism forced him to move to France where he completed his courses, first in Vals, and then in Poyanne.
 There, he also taught humanities and rhetoric before doing his theology (1873–77).
 He was ordained on 14 September 1876.